 Just because you’re new to fitness doesn’t mean high-intensity interval training isn’t for you.
-Otherwise known as HIIT, these fast-paced workouts have been shown to torch tons of calories in a short amount of time — so you don’t need to spend hours in the gym.
+Otherwise known as HIIT workouts, these fast-paced routines have been shown to torch tons of calories in a short amount of time — so you don’t need to spend hours in the gym.
 This type of training will have you alternating between periods of maximum effort (think: 20 seconds of jumping jacks) and short recovery.

-To kick off your journey without a hitch, we’ve tapped Justin Rubin, trainer for Daily Burn’s True Beginner and 365 programs, to create three workouts, ranging from 10 to 30 minutes.
+To kick off your journey without a hitch, we’ve tapped Justin Rubin, trainer for Daily Burn’s True Beginner program, to create three workouts, ranging from 10 to 30 minutes.
 Each one has easy-to-master moves, made just for you.
 All you need is a chair and a yoga mat.
 Then, start with this dynamic, two-minute warm-up to get your muscles ready to go: